 “Patrick” (originally titled “De Patrick”) is ready to hit the screen internationally.
-In this offbeat story, set in a nudist camp in the 1980s in the Belgian Ardennes, Patrick, played by Flemish screen star Kevin Janssens, seems to be an unusual and mediocre character: working at his father’s naturist campsite as the handyman who takes care of small repair jobs, and designs and builds furniture, he’s socially maladroit when it comes to dealing with his father’s death, while on the other hand he becomes preoccupied when he finds out that his favorite hammer is missing—one out of a set of seven.
+In this offbeat story, set in a nudist camp in the 1980s in the Belgian Ardennes, Patrick, played by Flemish screen star Kevin Janssens, seems to be an unusual and mediocre character: working at his father’s naturist campsite as the handyman who takes care of small repair jobs, and designs and builds furniture, he’s socially maladroit when it comes to dealing with his father’s death, while on the other hand, he becomes preoccupied when he finds out that his favorite hammer is missing—one out of a set of seven.
 His search for the missing tool eventually turns into an elongated and carefully thought through quest that will help him to become another man.

-The film could be described as a black comedy, a dark comedy, a comedy thriller, a tragicomedy, a dramedy, or even a psychological thriller with some horror elements, since “De Patrick” manages to find a perfect balance by combining and mixing ingredients from various film genres.
+The film could be described as a black comedy, a dark comedy, a comedy thriller, a tragicomedy, a dramedy, or even a psychological thriller with some horror elements since “Patrick” manages to find a perfect balance by combining and mixing ingredients from various film genres.
 That’s quite a challenge, especially since the peculiar protagonist of Patrick, a character who has no ambitions whatsoever in life, has little dialogue in the film.
 “Patrick is perfectly happy with the life he leads,” director Tim Mielants says, “he dreams his own dreams and not the dreams other people try to impose on him.
-He’s happy with the person he is, he’s happy with his fate, and as a man of few words he doesn’t necessarily feel the urge to participate in society’s rat race and he can ignore responsibilities others try to thrust upon him.”
+He’s happy with the person he is, he’s happy with his fate, and as a man of few words, he doesn’t necessarily feel the urge to participate in society’s rat race, and he can ignore responsibilities others try to thrust upon him.”

 Actor Jemaine Clement, from New Zealand, who is working now with James Cameron on the “Avatar” sequels, plays an audacious rock star in “Patrick,” hiding out at the nudist camp with his on and off girlfriend (played by Dutch actress Hannah Hoekstra).
 He reportedly described “Patrick” as a ‘slow comedy without punchlines.’
-In the end, it’s a one of a kind and beautifully crafted piece of filmmaking.
+In the end, it’s a one-of-a-kind and beautifully crafted piece of filmmaking.

 Despite the non-sexual nudity throughout the film, “Patrick” is not about nudity at all.
 Says Mr. Mielants: “The film wouldn’t be truthful if not using nudity.
 Also, we considered it a costume drama, and those films are never interesting because of the costumes.”
-The cast of top-notch actors which he assembled in Belgium and the Netherlands, were all on the same page.
-In fact, Dutch actor Pierre Bokma who is like the Marlon Brando of the Netherlands, told him, “I’m only doing this film because it’s naked, otherwise I wouldn’t.”
+The cast of top-notch actors, which he assembled in Belgium and the Netherlands, were all on the same page.
+In fact, Dutch actor Pierre Bokma, who is like the Marlon Brando of the Netherlands, told him, “I’m only doing this film because it’s naked; otherwise I wouldn’t.”

 “Patrick” was screened last month at the 54th Karlovy Vary International Film Festival.
-It was nominated for a Crystal Globe as Best Film, and earned Mr. Mielants the Best Director Award.
+It was nominated for a Crystal Globe as Best Film and earned Mr. Mielants the Best Director Award.
 After its world premiere at Karlovy Vary, the film preemed in Belgium yesterday and will be released next week on August 28.
 The U.S. premiere is scheduled at Fantastic Fest! in Austin, Texas, from September 19-26.

-“The Patrick” was produced by Savage Film, Bart Van Langendonck’s Brussels based production company which also did “Bullhead” (2011, nominated for an Academy Award as Best Foreign-Language Film).
+“The Patrick” was produced by Savage Film, Bart Van Langendonck’s Brussels-based production company which also did “Bullhead” (2011, nominated for an Academy Award as Best Foreign-Language Film).
 International sales outside Benelux are handled by Beta Cinema.

 August 23, 2019